-Even my daughters, who are more astute than their father and brothers in these matters, will detect no appreciable difference in the white blouse I am wearing when I return.
-It will look exactly the same as the white blouse in which I took the stairs two at a time, trying to hurry; they will shake their heads at me if I try to explain.
+Even my daughters, who are more astute than their father and brothers in these matters, will detect no appreciable difference in my outfit when I return.
+The white blouse I will be wearing will look exactly the same to them as the white blouse in which I took the stairs two at a time, trying to hurry; they will shake their heads at me if I try to explain.
 Only I will understand the vast improvement.
 Only I will know the difference.

 Only I will understand why it is worth it to flip, at this late hour, through the entire section of my closet where a number of white cotton blouses “hang together”, not in the way the kids mean it, but in the literal sense, which is to say on hangers, together.
-Only I am suddenly aware that the one I am wearing is completely inappropriate for travel, because it is more fitted, and so looks flattering under my jacket, but it doesn’t breathe well.
-This combination of fit and fabric is making me “hot”, and not in the way that the kids mean it, but in the literal sense, which is to say I feel damp and a little crazy.
-I always forget that this particular white blouse grabs weirdly, and demands to be tugged; this will grow to be awful as I sit on the airplane.
+Only I am suddenly aware that the one I am wearing is completely inappropriate for travel, because it is more fitted, and while it looks flattering under my jacket, it doesn’t breathe well.
+This combination of fit and fabric is making me “hot”, and not in the way that the kids mean it, but in the literal sense, which is to say damp and a little crazy.
+I always forget that this particular white blouse grabs weirdly, and demands to be tugged; this will grow intolerable on the airplane.
 I need my “good” white blouse, the one I currently like the best.

-It’s been years since I thought about it, the ironing basket that sat next to the dryer while I was growing up, a sea of clean, crumpled and always 100% cotton which were my mother’s blouses.
+It’s been years since I thought about it, the ironing basket that sat next to the dryer while I was growing up, a sea of clean, crumpled 100% cotton made up of my mother’s blouses.
 They were all white.
 They smelled wonderfully of bleach, and would, when she was done ironing our school uniforms and church clothes, smell also of spray starch, applied liberally enough to pop a collar, to hold a crease.
 To form the foundation of both an outfit and, in fact, a wardrobe.

-And yet, I find myself now, admiring the catalogs and windows of stores that cater to my demographic, where a funky necklace on bright white blouse looks exactly like the easy-breezy vibe I’m always after, or the particular specs of a collar beg for jacket lapel.
+And yet, I find myself now, admiring the catalogs and windows of stores that cater to my demographic, where a funky necklace on bright white blouse looks exactly like the easy-breezy vibe I’m after, where the particular specs of a collar beg for jacket lapel.
 Where the oversized boyfriend nature of a blouse suggests a trip to the beach as a casual coverup.
-That is a beautiful blouse, I find myself saying to no one in particular while strolling through stores or paging through catalogs.
+“Now, that is a beautiful blouse,” I find myself saying aloud to no one in particular while strolling through stores or paging through catalogs.
 I am always looking for another.

-It was more than 20 years ago when one Fourth of July, my sister borrowed our mom’s “good” white blouse, the one she liked the best.
-Somewhere in the summer merriment, the white blouse was lost.
-It was very disappointing for everyone.
+It was more than 20 years ago when one Fourth of July, my sister borrowed our mom’s “good” white blouse, the one she, at that time, liked the best.
+Somewhere in the summer merriment, the white blouse was lost; it was very disappointing for everyone.
 But the passage of time after loss can bring forgiveness, and an appreciation of beauty and goodness in abstentia which, though possibly magnified, is surely comforting.
 Bring this event up to my mother today, all these years later, and her voice will take on the sort of reverent, dreamy tone you might use to describe your grandmother, or your childhood home.
-“The one that got lost?” she will ask sadly, before adding, with a decisive combination of affection and authority, “That was a beautiful blouse.”
+“The one that got lost?” she will ask sadly, before adding, with a decisive combination of affection and authority, “Now that was a beautiful blouse.”

 Finally, I understand the difference.